Stephanie Wicksell and Kerry White Join the Cowgirls

 Incoming group balanced between track, field athletes

-Clower begins her sixth season as an assistant coach for the Wyoming cross country and track and field teams in 2014-15.
-She came to the program as a volunteer coach in 2009 to help coach the distance squads and has played an important role both as a coach and team administrator.
+Clower begins her seventh season as an assistant coach for the Wyoming cross country and track and field teams in 2015-16.
+She came to the program as a volunteer coach in 2009 to help coach the distance squads and has since played an important role both as a coach and team administrator.

 She came to Laramie from Lamar University in Beaumont, Texas, where she helped coach the men's cross country team to two Southland Conference (SLC) Championships in 2007 and 2008.